 Talk to your doctor about vaccinations.
 Flu exists worldwide.
-The Center for Disease Control and Prevention recommends adults have a yearly influenza vaccine to protect against contracting or possibly spreading the flu.
-Other vaccines will help prevent other illness while traveling.
+The US Centers for Disease Control and Prevention recommends adults have a yearly influenza vaccine to protect against contracting or possibly spreading the flu.
+Other vaccines will help prevent other illnesses while traveling.
 The need for Pneumococcal vaccines to prevent pneumonia will depend more on age and underlying health conditions.
 Keep in mind that some places you travel to may require that you have other vaccinations.
 Talk to your doctor about your travel plans and leave enough time for the vaccinations to take effect.

-Finally, you should consider buying emergency evacuation insurance, particularly if you are traveling to a remote area.
+Finally, you should consider buying emergency medical evacuation insurance, particularly if you are traveling to a remote area.

-Once you had your physical and notified your doctor of your travel plans, it is a good idea to document the following medical information and keep it with you at all times:
+After you have had your physical and notified your doctor of your travel plans, it is a good idea to document the following medical information and keep it with you at all times:

-Pack and carry more than enough of each of your medicines to cover the length of your trip, as medicine may be difficult to refill once you reach your destination.
+Pack and carry more than enough of each of your medicines to cover the length of your trip.
+Medication may be difficult to refill when you reach your destination.
 Check with your doctor or pharmacist to be sure that any medicines prescribed specifically for your trip (like malaria pills) do not interfere with your heart medicines.
 Keep all medicines in their original containers.
 Pack all of your medical information and medicines in your carry-on luggage to avoid losing them in misplaced luggage.